apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Operating System
 ~~~~~~~~~~~~~~~~

-Using the CentOS 7.5 x86_64 install ISO, you'll need to install CentOS 7
+Using the CentOS 7.7 x86_64 install ISO, you'll need to install CentOS 7
 on your hardware.
 The defaults will generally be acceptable for this
 installation.
-You may want to configure network configuration during
+You may want to configure netwok configuration during
 setup - either using the guidelines below, or using a standard access
 configuration which we will modify later.